A Myriad of Geopolitical Issues

 Russia’s communist neighbor, China, continues to dominate the South China Sea.
 Building islands and military installations on them, the Chinese are potentially restricting a very valuable trade route for much of the world.
 Trump has the potential to clash with China on this contentious issue, in addition to the conflict over Taiwan’s independence, China’s currency manipulation, and its relationship and leverage with the maniacal North Korean regime.

-But as I wrote last month, Trump’s most important foreign policy task is dealing with the Iranian Republic.
+But Trump’s most important foreign policy task is dealing with the Iranian Republic.
 Trump has made clear his disdain for the nuclear deal, claiming he will end it or renegotiate the terms.
 The now-retired Michael Flynn put Iran “on notice” after they fired missiles that were technically allowed under the contents of the deal that was struck.
 If Trump takes toward the line of the hardcore neoconservative Israel Prime Minister Benjamin Netanyahu, then we will see a more aggressive stance toward Iran and maybe even armed conflict.
 Netanyahu said recently that “Iranian aggression must not go unanswered.”

 Trump’s foreign policy will ultimately be defined by who he listens to and he has many that are not open-minded toward Iran.
 Secretary of Defense James Mattis has accused Iran of being the world’s leading “state sponsor of terrorism.”
 Also, Trump’s new CIA chief, Mike Pompeo is one of the loudest critics of the nuclear deal and close ally of Netanyahu in the demonizing of Iran.
 If Trump listens to these voices in his national security circle, then we will be looking at continuing the wars and conflicts we are involved in and possibly adding more to the list.